nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.2.
 Adding a task: `add`

-Adds a person to the task manager<br>
+Adds a person to the task manager.<br>
 Format: `add NAME [n/NOTES] [s/STATUS] [b/STARTIME] [e/ENDTIME] [p/PRIORITY] [t/TAG]...`

 > * Task can be an event